 The pillars support the house and keeps it in its place.
 The company’s human pillars have been in the company for a long time, probably since the beginning.
 They proved their value.
 After so many years defining how the company works, convincing them they are doing things wrong and change is needed is no easy task.

-Only problems reach epic proportions, it is demanded its resolution, quickly!
+Only when problems reach epic proportions, it is demanded its resolution, quickly!
 Many princes step forward with some radical approach promising to slay the dragon in no time.
 A few years later, after the revolutionary technique is proven wrong, the prince leaves with no princess.
-Chaos from the battle is left behind.
+The survivors are left with the chaos of the battle.

 Legacy systems are cause by years of bad decisions, bad communication and bad organization, company wide.
 Problems are never technological or restricted to development teams.
 From developers to the CEO, everyone has impact on its outcome.

 Many purges in IT departments happen to eliminate the symptoms from bad software development, but the root causes remain.
 Real change is required, but changing a company is harder than change a person: it is changing a lot of people, all at the same time.